Samuelk-Chase/CS3450-Software-Engineering/Final Project Report /LowLevelFinalDraft.md

 - Functions:
   - `generateCard(prompt string, characterID int)`: Generates a card using AI.
   - `getCards(w http.ResponseWriter, r *http.Request)`: Retrieves cards for a character.
-  - `getCard(w http.ResponseWriter, r *http.Request)`: Creates and returns a new card uses generateCard to get the ai generated card.
+  - `getCard(w http.ResponseWriter, r *http.Request)`: Creates and returns a new card, uses generateCard to get the AI-generated card.
 - **Differences**:
   - The current implementation focuses on card generation and retrieval.
-Features like `use_card` and `upgrade_card` are not implemented as we decided to not allow upgrades and moved card gameplay logic to the front end.
+Features like `use_card` and `upgrade_card` are not implemented as we decided not to allow upgrades and moved the card gameplay logic to the front end.
   - Card generation uses OpenAI's API for dynamic content creation which was not explicitly stated in our original design.

 ---